google/oboe/docs/OpenSLESMigration.md

 OpenSL has no mechanism, other than stopping callbacks, to indicate that an audio device has been disconnected - for example, when headphones are unplugged.

-In Oboe, you can be notified of stream disconnection by overriding one of the `onError` methods in `AudioStreamCallback`.
+In Oboe, you can be notified of stream disconnection by overriding one of the `onError` methods in `AudioStreamErrorCallback`.
 This allows you to clean up any resources associated with the audio stream and create a new stream with optimal properties for the current audio device ([more info](https://github.com/google/oboe/blob/master/docs/FullGuide.md#disconnected-audio-stream)).

 # Unsupported features